By Paul Taylor

-you’ll see that there’s not a great deal that separates them…
+there’s not a great deal of difference between them.

 Nourkrin Man has identical ingredients to Nourkrin Woman except that it also contains cod liver oil* and the spice fenugreek.